smitelli/cosmodoc/src/content/topics/global-variables-and-constants/index.md

 `DIR8_WEST`       | 7     | Points toward the left edge of the screen.
 `DIR8_NORTHWEST`  | 8     | Points up and toward the left.

 The arrangement of these cardinal directions follows the conventional layout of a compass rose.
+The values defined here can be converted into X/Y deltas by using the {{< lookup/cref dir8X >}} and {{< lookup/cref dir8Y >}} arrays.

 {{< boilerplate/global-cref DRAW_MODE >}}